 Manual Handling Risks and Procedures: An Overview

-Unfortunately, these activities are responsible for a very significant number of injuries, which often result in time off (with potential impact on both employer and employee) and in worst case scenarios, even lawsuits.
-As a result, it’s very important that both employers and their employees understand what their responsibilities are when it comes to safe manual handling, and how they can handle objects in such a way that the risk of injury is reduced.
+Unfortunately, injuries as a result of improper manual handling are more common than you’d think, and often result in time off for recovery which can impact both employer and employee, and in the worst cases can mean permanent injuries and even lawsuits.
+As a result, it’s very important that both employers and their employees understand what their responsibilities are when it comes to safe manual handling.

 Assessing the Risk

-The Manual Handling Operations Regulations 1992 set out some very clear points in order to make it easier for people to understand how to deal with risk.
-Firstly, manual handling is defined as the following:
+The Manual Handling Operations Regulations 1992, as amended in 2002, sets out specific points in order to make it clearly how to understand and deal with risk.
+The Regulations define manual handling as:

 "...any transporting or supporting of a load (including the lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force".

-This covers a very large variety of activities and is likely to be applicable to some degree in all workplaces.
-The Regulations then set out three steps that are designed to reduce risk as much as possible.
-They are the following:
+This definition covers a large number of activities which will be encountered in some capacity in practically all workplaces, meaning every workplace should be aware of proper manual handling as a precaution.
+The Regulations also set out the basic three steps which are designed to reduce risk as much as possible:

-Note: If tasks are performed regularly, then documented manual handling procedures are very useful indeed, and in some industries and applications, mandated by law.
-These should cover the exact details of points two and three as described above, for the specific manual handling operation.
-These are extremely helpful in preventing injury and also set a standard should there be a legal dispute.
+Note: If tasks are performed regularly, then documented manual handling procedures are very useful indeed, and is mandated by law within some industries and applications.
+Detailing the specifics of the manual handling operation is crucial, covering the aspects of how you assessed and reduced any elements of risk.
+Considering and logging these details is an extremely helpful way of preventing injury and also sets a standard should there be a legal dispute.

-Lifting objects is the main cause of manual handling injuries in the workplace, and they very frequently occur as a result of poor lifting technique.
-Below are some steps that you can follow to make lifting operations safer:
+Lifting objects incorrectly is the main cause of manual handling injuries in the workplace, and they very frequently occur as a result of poor lifting technique.
+Below are some steps that you can follow to make lifting objects safer for everyone:

 - Ensure that you’ve done everything you can to reduce risk as described in points two and three of the Manual Handling Operations Regulations 1992.